 I recommend using the app Ankidroid for this.
 It’s free, and it’s a simple app that works with flash cards.
 You can either create your own deck from a list of common words, or install a premade deck that someone else made.
 I did the first one 5 years ago, as I didn’t know you could install flash card decks made by others.
 But I recommend you download a premade deck, as that saves a lot of effort.

-Practice with simple books
+Practice with simple books and sites

 After you’ve learned more Russian vocabulary, and have practice with bilingual Russian books, you can start practicing with real Russian books.

 Books that do not have a translation, so you’ll be learning everything completely with your own knowledge.

 This is a great test, because if you can read this, you will be able to immerse yourself in the Russian language and culture.

 I recommend you start trying to read the following:

 The main thing here is to pick what you prefer to read.
 If you already read the news every day, you could try reading the international news on a Russian news site.

 If you like simple stories, then try reading fairy tales in Russian.